-Broadcast Quota - French broadcast quotas exceed the requirements established by the EU Broadcast Directive.
+Broadcast Quota - French broadcast quotas exceed the requirements established by the EU AVMS Directive.
 Forty percent of the total number of feature films and the total transmission time allocated to audiovisual works must be of French origin.
-In addition, 60% of feature films and audiovisual works broadcast must be of EU origin.
-Thus, 40% must be exclusively of French origin, and an additional 20% must be of EU origin.
+In addition, 60 percent of feature films and audiovisual works broadcast must be of EU origin.
+Thus, 40 percent must be exclusively of French origin, and an additional 20 percent must be of EU origin.

 France also imposes a cap of 192 movies per channel, per year, for feature films of foreign origin (and hourly sub-quota).
 Certain days and time slots are also closed to foreign feature films, and similar constraints apply to pay-television through the use of multiple watersheds depending on the nature of the channel.
+Such broadcast quotas effectively limit consumer access to U.S. audiovisual content.

-Screen Quota - General screen quota rules were recently abrogated by decree 2014-794 of July 2014 and re-addressed, along with multiplex-specific quotas, by Government-sponsored interindustry "commitments" (sourced in the Cinema Code - L. 212-19 à L. 212-23), and more recently in a May 2016 interindustry agreement.
+Screen Quota - France's general screen quota rules were recently abrogated by decree 2014-794 of July 2014 and re-addressed, along with multiplex-specific quotas, by Government-sponsored inter-industry "commitments" (sourced in the Cinema Code - L. 212-19 à L. 212-23), and more recently in a May 2016 inter-industry agreement.
 As an example, such rules limit the screening of a same movie on a maximum of 4 screens in the case of a 15-screen theater.
-These measures are of quasistatutory nature in France.
+These measures are of quasi-statutory nature in France.